 If you show confidence and determination, you can get through crowds faster and easier.
 Walk with intentions and act like you know what you are doing, and people will get out of your way most of the time.

-How this confidence booster post came to be?
+How did this confidence booster post come to be?

 I should back up; the day before, I added music to my phone that I found on an old memory card.
 The card was from a phone I last used in 2010, the memories came back with the photos I had, and I was grateful for the music I had forgotten I found.